yackmckee/spdb/protocol.md

 # SPDB
 ## SPeeDyBase

 SPDB is a simple network, designed to be very fast(implied by the name) and highly adaptable to many use-cases.
-It supports exchanging hash-addressed immutable blocks of data, as well as creating signed and encrypted data channels and providing weak anonymity guarantees.
+It supports exchanging hash-addressed immutable blocks of data, as well as creating signed and encrypted uni-directional data channels and providing weak anonymity guarantees.

 The primary use-case of SPDB is as a server-side utility similar to IPFS gateways, but flexible enough to meet many different needs.